‘Why no striker?’ – ‘patience’ needed at Chelsea

 Argentina's World Cup-winning midfielder Enzo Fernandez, who signed for a British record sum of £107m on deadline day, impressed but that lack of quality in the final third told as Chelsea's top-four hopes were dealt another blow.

-Graham Potter's side sit ninth in the table, nine points behind Manchester United in fourth and having managed just one win so far in 2023, scoring three goals in their seven games since the turn of the year.
+Graham Potter's side sit ninth in the table, nine points behind fourth-placed Manchester United, having managed just one win in 2023, scoring three goals in their seven games since the turn of the year.

 BBC Radio 5 Live pundit Clinton Morrison said he is "surprised" that Chelsea still have no number nine while Sky Sports pundit Gary Neville insisted the club's owners need to show patience with Potter.